alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   ![Maximum bit rate formula](../media/F2.png)

 - With a read latency of 64 cycles, and maximum pending reads as 2, each read could be a maximum of 64 or 128 bytes.
-As defined for the *Ethos-U55* NPU AXI bus attribute.
+As defined for the *Ethos-U* NPU AXI bus attribute.

     The bandwidth is calculated solely by read parameters: